maiabazerji/MaiaBazerji/README.md

 ## 🐦 Find me on the web:
 - [LinkedIn](https://www.linkedin.com/in/maia-bazerji-980554202) - Connect with me to discuss AI, web dev, cybersecurity, and more!
 - [Medium](https://medium.com/@maia.bazerji) - Check out my tech articles and thought leadership.
-- [Instagram](https://www.instagram.com/codewizmaia) - for tech tips, tricks, memes, and the occasional coffee shot

 ## 🤖 Fun Fact About Me:
 I can program AI to recognize faces... but I’m still working on training it to recognize the perfect cup of coffee. ☕ If you have tips, let me know!